Optimal solutions employing an algebraic Variational Multiscale approach Part II: Application to Navier-Stokes: Introduction

 \section{Introduction}

-This work continues the development initiated in \cite{Shrestha2025OptimalProblems}, where we proposed a discretisation framework grounded in the Variational Multiscale (VMS) paradigm \cite{Hughes1998TheMechanics, ShakibFarzin1989FiniteEquations} for steady linear problems.
+This work continues the development initiated in \cite{Shrestha2025OptimalProblems}, where we proposed a discretisation methodology grounded in the Variational Multiscale (VMS) paradigm \cite{Hughes1998TheMechanics, ShakibFarzin1989FiniteEquations} for steady linear problems.
 In that first part, we introduced an abstract VMS formulation at the discrete level, centred around the concept of an \emph{optimal projector}, and demonstrated how to recover projected solutions by numerically approximating the Fine-Scale Greens' function \cite{Shrestha2024ConstructionScales, Hughes2007VariationalMethods} of the symmetric part of the governing differential operator.
-The resulting scheme yielded exponential convergence toward \emph{optimal} projections and was verified on steady advection–diffusion problems in both direct and mixed formulations.
+The resulting scheme yielded exponential convergence toward optimal projections and was verified on steady advection–diffusion problems in both direct and mixed formulations.

-In the present work, we extend this framework to more general unsteady and nonlinear problems, specifically the incompressible Navier–Stokes equations.
-This extension builds on the abstract formulation from Part I \cite{Shrestha2025OptimalProblems}, incorporating nonlinear residuals into the coarse-scale–fine-scale interaction.
-The goal remains consistent with Part I: to compute a numerical solution that corresponds to an optimal projection of the analytical solution, where optimality is defined with respect to the symmetric part of the underlying operator.
-The extension to nonlinear settings necessitates a careful treatment of the coarse–fine scale interaction, especially as the unresolved scales now appear nonlinearly in the governing equations.
-We demonstrate how the previously developed framework can be systematically generalised to such cases while preserving its variational character and high-order accuracy.
+In the present work, we extend this methodology to more general unsteady and non-linear problems, specifically the incompressible Navier–Stokes equations.
+This extension builds on the abstract formulation from Part I \cite{Shrestha2025OptimalProblems}, incorporating non-linear residuals into the coarse-scale–fine-scale interaction.
+The goal remains consistent with Part I: to compute a numerical solution that corresponds to an a priori chosen projection of the infinite-dimensional solution.
+We demonstrate how the previously developed methodology can be systematically generalised to such cases while preserving its variational character and high-order accuracy.
 This paper specifically employs the Mimetic Spectral Element Method (MSEM) \cite{Jain2021ConstructionMeshes}, but the concepts are readily extendable to other Finite/Spectral Element, or Isogeometric frameworks.
 In particular, the extension is straightforward for discretisations that respect the discrete de Rham complex, as the underlying structural properties are naturally preserved.
-For methods that do not satisfy the de Rham sequence, some reformulations may be required, including the verification of stability properties such as the \emph{inf-sup} condition and appropriate reconstruction of compatible function spaces.
+For methods that do not satisfy the de Rham sequence, some reformulations may be required, including the verification of stability properties such as the inf-sup condition and appropriate reconstruction of compatible function spaces.